 Virginia truck accidents may make up a small percentage of all motor vehicle collisions, but they are far more likely to cause fatalities, injuries, and other losses.
 In its publication on Traffic Crash Facts, the Virginia Department of Motor Vehicles reveals that there are almost 5,000 accidents every year involving 18-wheelers, semis, and other large commercial trucks.
-Almost 50% lead to death or injuries to at least one person, and the vast majority harm the occupants of the passenger vehicle.
+Nearly 50% lead to death or injuries to at least one person, and the vast majority harm the passenger vehicle’s occupants.

 Fortunately, Virginia law provides you with options if you were hurt or lost a loved one in a truck crash.
 Since the legal process can be complicated, it is wise to retain experienced legal counsel for assistance.
 Our team at Hampton Injury Law PLC will protect your interests, so please contact our office to schedule a case evaluation with one of our Poquoson truck accident lawyers.
 Some background information may also be helpful.

 Driver error and negligence are behind most motor vehicle collisions, including those involving trucks and other large commercial vehicles.
 Some examples include speeding, failure to yield right of way, running red lights, and other carelessness.
 Plus, one of the most dangerous forms of driver negligence is a common factor in truck crashes: Distracted driving, such as texting, talking on the phone, surfing the internet, taking photos, and other cell phone use.

 Still, there are some types of negligence that are unique to truck collisions in Virginia.
 For instance, fatal and injury-causing accidents may be caused by: